 Hummingbird ecology and behavior

 On the Fundamentals of Sustainability Research program, you will take one 4-credit course.
 This course is participatory in nature and is designed to foster inquiry and active learning combining lectures, field exercises, assignments, and tests.
 This course is taught in English.

 Click on each course to view a description and download the syllabus

-You will practice valuable skills in the field which may include: GIS use and applications, habitat and biodiversity assessment, research design and implementation, forest soundscape techniques, songbird mist-netting, quantitative and qualitative data collection and analysis, tourism impact assessment methods, research presentation, and Spanish language skills.
+You will gain practical skills in the field such as: GIS use and applications, habitat and biodiversity assessment, forest soundscape techniques, songbird mist-netting, transects and vegetation surveys, basic Spanish language skills, tourism impact assessment methods, research design and implementation, quantitative and qualitative data collection and analysis, scientific writing, and research presentation.

-You will visit different ecosystems and communities while in the field, which may include low-land tropical rainforest, tropical cloud forest, the rainforest on the Pacific coast, dry forest on the Guanacaste Peninsula, communities surrounding national parks, agroecosystems, fishing villages, farms, volcanoes, mangroves and coastal ecosystems.
+You will visit different ecosystems and communities which may include low-land tropical rainforest, tropical cloud forests in Monteverde, the rainforest on the Pacific coast, dry forests in Santa Rosa National Park and along the Guanacaste province, communities surrounding national parks, agroecosystems, fishing villages, farms, mangroves and coastal ecosystems.